Return to

 movie

-that tries to pass itself off as a horror
+as a horror

 movie, and fails at both.
 This movie is pretty bad, but at least